Vol. 54, No. 1

-Read about indigenous water rights, prison labor, infrastructural exclusion, and more in the latest edition of the Harvard Civil Rights-Civil Liberties Law Review.
+Read about consumer abuses in the criminal legal system, energy and environmental justice, forced arbitration, and more in the latest edition of the Harvard Civil Rights-Civil Liberties Law Review.

 Articles Privatized Immigration Enforcement Jennifer M. Chacón Disarming State Action; Discharging State Responsibility Zanita E. Fenton People with Autism Spectrum Disorder in the Workplace: An Expanding Legal Frontier Wendy F. Hensel Offensive Searches: Toward a...